ExpressGateway/express-gateway.io/docs/plugins/route-development.md

   app.get('/logout', site.logout); // logout page

   app.use('/oauth2', middlewares); // middlewares mounted specifically for "/oauth2" routes
   app.get('/oauth2/authorize', oauth2Server.authorization); // oauth2 server specific handlers
   app.post('/oauth2/authorize/decision', oauth2Server.decision);
   app.post('/oauth2/token', oauth2Server.token);
 })

 ```
 ###### Best Practices Notes:
 - Plugin in most of the cases should NOT register per app middleware like `app.use(middleware)`.
-Most likely this is functionality for [Policy][policy] or it is per path segment registration like `app.use('/oauth2', middlewares);` In the example above the Gateway should not do form parsing and should not have session support.
-It is only OAuth2 server requirements.
+Most likely this is
+functionality for [Policy][policy] or it is per path segment registration like `app.use('/oauth2', middlewares);`.
+In the example above the Gateway should not do form parsing and should not have session support.
+It is only OAuth2
+server requirements.

 - It could be that those routes are a separate application.
-In OAuth2 example it is absolutely possible that `server` part is out of gateway.
-And Express Gateway will just proxy requests to it, this is something pipeline functionality will cover perfectly.
+In OAuth2 example it is absolutely possible that `server`
+part is out of gateway.
+And Express Gateway will just proxy requests to it, this is something pipeline functionality
+will cover perfectly.

 [oauth2]: {{ site.baseurl}} {% link docs/policies/oauth2.md %}
 [policy]: {{ site.baseurl}} {% link docs/plugins/policy-development.md %}